LeducIT/captime-website/src/pages/blog/top-5-open-2022.md

 ---

 Every week competitors perform the workouts and submit their scores online before a specified time.
-This should be supported by either ( Use the video mode of Captime ) of their workouts or validations by a CrossFit affiliate.
+This should be supported by either video like in [Captime](http://onelink.to/captime) of their workouts or validations by a CrossFit affiliate.

 In every event, the competitors are ranked according to their performance.
 They gain points awarded directly corresponding to their rank.